burke1791/burke-blog/src/pages/blog/2021-12-24-home-server-architecture.md

 templateKey: blog-post
 title: Home Server Architecture
 date: 2021-12-24T15:07:44.711Z
-description: I have a couple old laptops laying around the house and thought now might be a good time to set up some home servers.
-As of now, the plan is to run a couple database and web servers along with a local DNS server to get some practice managing the network side of a tech stack.
+description: "I have a couple old laptops laying around the house and thought now might be a good time to set up some home servers.
+Right now the plan is
+  simple: two old laptops each running Ubuntu server behind a local DNS server running on a Raspberry Pi."
 featuredpost: true
 featuredimage: /img/home-server-diagram.png
 tags: